logo

 How long is this process likely to take?

-The whole process involving, as it does both the County Court and the First-Tier Property Tribunal is not quick.
+Unfortunately, the whole process involving both the County Court and the First-Tier Property Tribunal is not quick.
 It can take between 12-18 months.

 How much is this likely to cost?